DevGrohl/dotfiles/README.md

 # dotfiles
-Configuratins and dependencies for dotfiles
+Configurations and dependencies for dotfiles